wizmo2/squeezelite-esp32/README.md

 The APLL of the esp32 is required for the audio codec, so we **need** a LAN8720 that provides a 50MHz clock.
 That clock **must** be connected to GPIO0, there is no alternative.
 This means that if your DAC requires an MCLK, you need a recent build (later than mid-2023) to be able to select either GPIO 1 or 2.

 #### SPI (DM9051 or W5500)
-Ethernet over SPI is supported as well and requires less GPIOs but is obvsiously slower.
+Ethernet over SPI is supported as well and requires less GPIOs but is obviously slower.
 SPI is the shared bus set with [spi_config](#spi).
 The "eth_config" parameter syntax becomes:
 ```
 model=dm9051|w5500,cs=<gpio>,speed=<clk_in_Hz>,intr=<gpio>[,rst=<gpio>]
 ```